Site icon View from La Vila

 Arroz negro (black rice) is cooked in squid ink, which gives it the black colour and a distinctive taste

-Try arroz a banda, a typical rice dish of the area around Alicante.
-The rice is cooked using fish stock, with added pieces (tropezones) of squid (calamar), cuttlefish (sepia) and maybe tuna (atún).
+Arroz a banda is a typical dish of the area around Alicante.
+The rice is cooked using fish stock, with small pieces (tropezones) of squid (calamar), cuttlefish (sepia) and maybe tuna (atún).
 You sometimes see it called arroz del senyoret

 Vegetarians can request an arroz/paella de verduras (vegetables) in most places.
 Be warned; the rice itself may have been cooked in fish stock (caldo de pescado).
 If in doubt, ask your waiter.

 You could really push the boat out and order a caldero de pescado.
-First you’ll be served your fish, and while you’re eating that, the stock from cooking your fish will be used to prepare arroz a banda.
+First you’ll be served a plate of fish, and while you’re eating that, the stock from cooking your fish will be used to prepare arroz a banda.

-Don’t plan on doing anything for the rest of the day!
-Caldero is a typical dish of Murcia and the island of Tabarca off the coast of Alicante.
+Don’t plan on doing anything else for the rest of the day!
+Caldero is a typical dish of Murcia, the next-door province to Alicante, and the island of Tabarca off the coast of Santa Pola, just down the coast from Alicante city.

 Arroz al horno de leña

-Travel a few kilometres inland from Villajoyosa to sample a completely different rice style arroz al horno de leña“.
-The rice is cooked in a wood-fired oven (el horno de leña), rather than in a traditional metal paellera on a stove.
+Travel a few kilometres inland from Villajoyosa to sample a completely different rice style; arroz al horno de leña“.
+The rice is cooked in a wood-fired oven (un horno de leña), rather than in a traditional metal paellera on a stove.

 Often prepared in an earthenware bowl, it contains potatoes, morcilla (black pudding/blood sausage), a whole bulb of garlic, tomatoes, chicken, pork and chick peas and probably anything else that takes the cook’s fancy on the day.